dpak33/TDD/frontend/README.md

 ## Overview

 This project began as a practice exercise for Test-Driven Development (TDD) and for coding with React and TypeScript together.
 Over time, it developed into a more complete application that can be used for simple job searches.
-The app is built using the MERN stack (MongoDB, Express, React, Node.js) with an integrated web scraper.
+The app is built using the MERN stack (MongoDB, Express, React, Node.js) with an integrated web scraper - see bottom of README for details of webscraper directory.
 The web scraper fetches job listings from RemoteOK and serves them as an API endpoint.
 The frontend allows users to search for jobs, save them, and view saved jobs.

 ## Table of Contents